brandur/sorg/content/drafts/sortsupport-inet.md

 location = "San Francisco"
 published_at = 2019-02-03T20:27:44Z
 tags = ["postgres"]
-title = "Network Types in Postgres and Designing Abbreviated Keys"
+title = "Designing Abbreviated Keys for the Network Types of Postgres"
 +++

 A few months ago, I wrote about [how SortSupport works in